onug/CSNF-DOC/content/en/docs/Cloud Security Alignment/_index.md

 linkTitle: "CSNF Specification"
 weight: 4
 description: >
-  The following document is a work-in-progress by the ONUG CSNF Working Group.
-It lays out the Cloud Security Notification Framework, our Canonical Dictionary, and explains our "Decorator" concept.
-These sections may be abstracted out into separate documents as we go forward with the project.
+  This section describes the work-in-progress effort that constitues the ONUG Cloud Security Notification Framework.
+It lays out the project's Canonical Data Model, and explains the key "Decorator" concept.
 ---
 {{% pageinfo %}}
 IMPORTANT: